wtsi-hgi/hgi-cloud/docs/setup.md

 git pull
 ```

+* do this docker run every time you want to actually do runbook commands

 Once this step is complete, we can now provision the Hail cluster.
 To do
 this, please follow the appropriate guide in the Runbooks: